 People who need money quickly, but who can’t get it through normal sources, like a credit card or bank loan.
 Payday loans are not a long-term solution to your money problems and shouldn’t be used to manage or pay-off other debt.
 Rather, they are usually a way to tide you over for a few days between paydays.

-There are several ways to apply for a payday loan but the most common are applying online, over the phone and in store if the lender has a storefront location.
+There are several ways to apply for payday loans, but the most common are applying online, over the phone and in-store if the lender has a storefront location.
 You will need to meet some basic criteria to be considered for a loan.
 These are: